-Tutorial Prizes, many of them from endowed funds, may be given each year in Michaelmas Term, normally to those in their final year, on the recommendation of Tutors.
-The prizes are of £100 and are given for outstanding achievement.
-Commendations, to the value of £40, may be given at the same time, as rewards for good effort.
+Tutorial Prizes, a number of them from endowed funds, may be given each year in Michaelmas Term, normally to those in their final year, on the recommendation of Tutors.
+The prizes are of $\pm 100$ and are given for outstanding achievement.
+Commendations, to the value of $\pm 40$ , may be given at the same time, as rewards for good effort.